AndreiZavo/STIHL-Application/README.md

 ---
 #### Thank you note
-I appreciate you reading this far.
+I appreciate you for reading this summary of my project.
 I have really been putting my heart and soul into this project especially that I needed to manage the work at the University too.
 It is my first personal project of this sizes but certantly not the last 😉